Simba rebellion: Simba forces and ideology

 Because of the range of political beliefs amongst the Simba rebels, attributing an ideology to the rebellion is very complex.
 Whilst the leaders claimed to be influenced by Chinese Maoist ideas, the Cuban military advisor Che Guevara wrote that the majority of the fighters did not hold these views.
-The fighters also practised a system of traditional beliefs which held that correct behaviour and the regular reapplying of dawa (water ritually applied by a medicine man) would leave the fighters impervious to bullets.
+Some fighters also practised a system of traditional beliefs which held that correct behaviour and the regular reapplying of dawa (water ritually applied by a medicine man) would leave the fighters impervious to bullets.
+Rebel leader Martin Kasongo proclaimed that "no one can touch us.
+[Bullets] dissolve into water.
+You Americans can bring all your bullets and bombs.
+They'll be no use".
 Researcher Ato Kwamena Onoma described the Simba rebellion as "Lumumbist".
 The rebellion was backed by the MNC-L party.
+The CIA and the United States States Department described the rebellion as driven by opportunity, local grievance, and the continued the legacy of Lumumba's assassination.

 In addition to native Congolese, the Simba rebels included Rwandan exiles of the Inyenzi movement.
 These exiles had repeatedly attempted to retake their home country without success, most prominently during the Bugesera invasion of December 1963.
 Frustrated that Congolese authorities hampered their activities and radicalised by their repeated failures, Inyenzi based in the Congo joined the Simba rebellion because they hoped that a Simba-led government would support their own efforts in Rwanda.
 Rwandan exiles held prominent positions within the rebel hierarchy, with Jerome Katarebe serving as chef de cabinet.
 The Rwandan exiles held a reputation as good and disciplined fighters among the insurgents.